apache/shardingsphere/docs/document/content/features/test-engine/performance-test-sysbench.en.md

 props:
   max-connections-size-per-query: 10
-  executor-size: 128  # Infinite by default.
+  kernel-executor-size: 128  # Infinite by default.
   proxy-frontend-flush-threshold: 128  # The default value is 128.
   proxy-opentracing-enabled: false
   proxy-hint-enabled: false